mrmodise/senepe/README.md

 [![Packagist](badges/java-v8-red.png)]()  [![Packagist](badges/angular-v4-orange.png)]() [![Badges](badges/orm.png)]()

 ### Senepe
+Senepe is a photo sharing Web application.
+The user can browse through a list of photos upon landing on the site.
-A photo sharing Web app developed in Spring boot (backend) and Angular 4 (frontend).
+In the case the user wishes to share pictures, the user can register and login to do so.
+The aim of this project is to demonstrate Angular fundamentals as well as good programming standards.
+The back-end is developed in Spring boot (backend) and Angular 4 (frontend).

 ### Setup
-Clone the project to your preferred location and ``npm install`` to install dependencies.
+Clone the project to your preferred location and ``yarn install`` to install dependencies.
 The project was generated using ``angular CLI``, as such, providing ``ng serve`` should run the project.

 ### Unit Tests
 ```
 Run ng test to execute all tests.
-Currently all 20 tests should pass
+Currently all 63 tests should pass
 ```
 Am busy finishing off the unit tests for all components and services.
 So far, these are "completed":

-- AppComponent
 - LoginComponent
+- RegisterComponent
 - AddPhotoComponent
+- PhotoListComponent
+- AppComponent
+- LoginService
+- PhotoService

 ### End-to-end Tests
 To execute e2e tests: ```ng e2e```.
 WIP